jmielkeway/ccos4rbpi_volume0/chapter09/syscall.md

 }
 ```

 Let us see if we can make sense of this function as a whole.
-Whenever a new process is created, it has a brand new kernel stack allocated to it, saved in the `stack` field.
-All new processes are birthed into the `__ret_from_fork` routine, and all have the kernel stack pointer set to the top of the kernel stack, minus the size of one `struct stack_save_registers`, the value captured in the `ssr` pointer by the `PROCESS_STACK_SAVE_REGISTERS` macro.
-When our kernel thread ultimately returns to become the first user space process, `__ENTRY_RESTORE` will be executed.
-The process will then enter userspace with the kernel stack empty, pointing to the very top address, as `__ENTRY_RESTORE` will increment the stack pointer by the size of one `struct stack_save_registers`.
+Whenever a new process is created, it has a fresh kernel stack allocated, saved in the `stack` field.
+All new processes are birthed into the `__ret_from_fork` routine, and all have the kernel stack pointer set to the top of the stack, minus the size of one `struct stack_save_registers`, the value captured in the `ssr` pointer by the `PROCESS_STACK_SAVE_REGISTERS` macro.
+When one cake thread ultimately returns to become the first user space process, `__ENTRY_RESTORE` will be executed.
+The process will then enter user space with the kernel stack empty, pointing to the very top address, as `__ENTRY_RESTORE` will increment the stack pointer by the size of one `struct stack_save_registers`.

 The only way for a user process to be created after that point is by using a system call to enter the kernel and run the `do_clone` function.
 At entry into the system call, the user space process's registers and state will be saved on the stack, starting from the very top, in a space the size of one `struct stack_save_registers`.
 The stack pointer will be decremented by this amount.
-In the `copy_arch_process` function that save state is accessed and copied in the line
+In the `copy_arch_process` function that saved state is accessed and copied in the line

 ```C
         *ssr = *PROCESS_STACK_SAVE_REGISTERS(CURRENT);
 ```

 We know the state exists at that exact location - we set it up to be so.
-The cloned child process will be setup with the exact state as the forked parent, including general purpose registers and the value to be placed in the `Exception Link Register`.
-Finally, because this is a forking operation, where the parent receives the pid of the child, but the child receives the value zero, the stack is updated so that when a newly forked process does return, the value zero appears in `x0`:
+The cloned child process will be initialized with the exact state as the forked parent, including general purpose registers and the value to be placed in the `Exception Link Register`.
+Finally, because this is a forking operation, where the parent receives the PID of the child, but the child receives the value zero, the stack is updated so that when a newly forked process does return, the value zero appears in `x0`:

 ```C
         ssr->regs[0] = 0;